 medication-assisted treatment is used in conjunction with individualized psychosocial treatment; and

-opioid antagonist medications are recommended and made available to all individuals either through standing state orders or prescription.
+opioid antagonist medications are recommended and made available to all people either through standing state orders or prescription.

 Examples: Guidelines published by the American Society of Addiction Medicine include dosage recommendations.